-- "Approved Project Documents" means project drawings and specifications approved by the Director and used by the Concessioner to direct its Contractor. - "Change Order" means a written agreement between the Construction Supervisor and the Contractor that changes the contract documents or scope of project work as agreed upon contractually. - "Concessioner Project Plan and Report," also referred to herein as "CPPR," is an annual plan and report that presents new construction, Major Rehabilitation, and Component Renewal Reserve projects to be undertaken by the Concessioner during the following calendar year. - "Construction Supervisor" means a Concessioner employee designated to administer and coordinate day-to-day projects, while representing the interests of the Concessioner and the Director and ensuring quality work is performed that meets the design and specifications of the project.
-This person must have the authority to direct the Contractor, as that term is defined herein, in any way that may change the contractual agreement between the Concessioner and the Contractor. - "Contractor" means an entity certified or licensed by the state in which the project is located that is party to a written contract with the Concessioner to perform construction services. - "Major Rehabilitation" shall have the meaning set forth in Exhibit A. - "Project Statement," also referred to herein as "PS," means an agreement between the Director and the Concessioner approved by the Director that authorizes the development and implementation of individual projects identified in a CPPR.
+- "Approved Project Documents" means project drawings and specifications approved by the Director and used by the Concessioner to direct its Contractor. - "Change Order" means a written agreement between the Construction Supervisor and the Contractor that changes the contract documents or scope of project work as agreed upon contractually. - "Concessioner Project Plan and Report," also referred to herein as "CPPR," is an annual plan and report that presents new construction, Major Rehabilitation, and Component Renewal Reserve projects to be undertaken by the Concessioner during the following calendar year. - "Construction Supervisor" means a Concessioner employee designated to administer and coordinate day-today projects, while representing the interests of the Concessioner and the Director and ensuring quality work is performed that meets the design and specifications of the project.
+This person must have the authority to direct the Contractor, as that term is defined herein, in any way that may change the contractual agreement between the Concessioner and the Contractor. - "Contractor" means an entity certified or licensed by the state in which the project is located that is party to a written contract with the Concessioner to perform construction services. - "Major Rehabilitation" shall have the meaning set forth in Exhibit A.